jagfirerwalker/Primer---Flappy-Bird-OOP/README.md

-#Flappy Bird Clone with a twist.
+# Flappy Bird Clone with a twist

 This Flappy Bird clone has taught me more about object-oriented programming and improved my understanding of how to build a game from start to finish.